Neville John William Day 7 March 1922 - 26 November 1990

 has a unique charm all of its own and as a family we were always loyal to Fenland.
 Times might have been hard on occasions but there was also an abundance of

-Neville Day was married on 1 June 1942 at Islington-cum-Tilney Parish Church, near King's Lynn, Norfolk to a woman by the name of Mary Kathleen Garner.
+Neville Day was married on 1 June 1942 at Islington-cum-Tilney Parish Church, near King's Lynn, Norfolk to a woman by the name of Mary (maiden surname withheld).
 She bore him two sons, first Robin on 5th March 1943 and a couple of years later David.

 Islington church fared no better than Neville Day's marriage and was abandoned to eventually end up as a ruin, sometime in the early 1970s.

 Village rumormongers would describe how Mary signalled her 'availability' to her lover through an intricate shifting of road facing upstairs window curtains, whilst Neville was toiling away in the farthest fields.
 Mary left Neville in June 1950 and Neville filed for divorce on the grounds of desertion three years later.
 Without benefit of state sponsored, misandrist thuggery of the current, grossly misdescribed 'Family Court' system, the couples' presumably 78RPM record collection etc., along with the family were equally divided.
 Mary retained David whilst Neville was granted both care and custody of Robin.
 Left to soldier on working the soil, attending to the needs of a young son, and later taking on post war duties of housing a pair of German POWs.

 Neville Day never saw his youngest son again.